 • These pancakes are perfect for any time of the day, but they are a luxurious accompaniment to a smoked and cheese board.

-• As we have indicated, instead of the crème fraîche you can use semi-whipped cream.
-And it's also great with thickened Greek yogurt or any cream cheese.
+• As we have indicated, instead of the crème fraîche you can use semi-mounted cream.
+And it will also be luxurious with thickened Greek yogurt or any cream cheese.

-• To go a little faster, you can use the 3-pancake version, the De Buyer Iron Mineral B 3 Blini Pan .
-In addition to being more efficient, it is ideal for the brave and for large families!
+• To go a bit quicker, you can use the 3-pancake version, the De Buyer Mineral B 3-Blind Pan .
+In addition to having greater efficiency, it is ideal for the brave and large families!

 • As in most of the recipes that I share with you, you can version it to your liking.
-Change the semi-skimmed milk for a vegetable drink, use another vegetable instead of spinach, add a little basil, mint or season with your favorite spice to give it your personal touch.
-Don't be scared to try different ingredients, because you're sure to get it right!
+Change the semi-skimmed milk for a vegetable drink, use another vegetable instead of the spinach, add a little basil, mint or season with your favorite spice to give it your personal touch.
+Don't be afraid to try different ingredients, because you're sure to be right!

 spinach pancakes